Ghost-In-The-Void/ER-Save/README.md

 # 4. Function to update existing Seamless Co-Op install - TBD
 # 5. Add option for user to define save back up location - Can be added anytime if requested
 # 6. Either create GUI, package into a exe or make web based - Based on demand as this tool was originally created with a small group of friends in mind

+# Updated to 1.11: added debuging and log file generation